geo-smart/geo-smart.github.io/README.md

 * Python (local management scripts)
 * Node.js (local management scripts)

+The Node.js script has the following dependencies:

+* fs-extra
+* minify
+* try-to-catch

 ### Project Structure

 The site is hosted with github pages, and interfaces with a firebase project.
 More information about the backend can be found in the firebase section.